vian0nguyen/random-thoughts-you-can-do-just-well-without/monsters inc/season overview.md

 ## Episode Two: Home life
 Top scarer Monster comes home to their traditional home after a long, uncomfortable day of retraining, and restructuring.
 Only to be greeted by their over-eager scarer-in-training child, Clementine causing Monster to really face their feelings of inadequecy.
+RESOLUTION: A heart to heart between parents and eventually child acknowledging their doing their best and theyre not alone.

 ## ep ideas -
 * ppl that leave Monsters Inc for other energy companies that still rely on scarer energy